UBC-Stat-ML/nextflow-notes/README.md

 - Fork this repo as a basis to get all the required config files.
 - Use a `dryRun` option to quickly iterate.
+- When you are done, push to github

 ### Start the Sockeye execution